Sumit0ubey/iMusicPlayer/README.md

 ---

 > 📌 **Disclaimer:**
 > This project is intended for **educational purposes only**.
-All content, including code and assets, is shared to help developers learn and grow.
+All content, including code and assets, is shared to help student/developers learn and grow.
 Any resemblance to other apps, icons, or designs is purely coincidental.
 Please do not use this project for commercial purposes without proper permissions.

 ---